joinemm/homepage/content/advent-of-code-2023-day-6.md

 \end{align*}
 $$

-Plugging our values in, we get two points for $$x$$, which are the bounds of our winning area.
+Plugging our values in, we get two points for $x$, which are the bounds of our winning area.
 Now, these are floats, so they must be `ceil()` and `floor()`:ed.
 There is one edge case where the bounds have no fractions, which would give us the answer to *match* the current record.
 The goal is to beat the record, so `+1` is added to fix this.

 ## Python